High-accuracy variational Monte Carlo for frustrated magnets with deep neural networks: Square lattice model

-We estimated the ground state energy for the square-lattice $J_1$--$J_2$ model for linear cluster sizes $L=10,12,16$.
-We used GCNNs with 8 and 12 layers for the $10\times10$ and larger lattices, respectively; in both cases, each layer consists of six group-indexed feature maps.
+We estimated the ground state energy for the square-lattice $J_1-J_2$ model for linear cluster sizes $L=10,12,16$.
+We used GCNNs with $L$ layers, each consisting of six group-indexed feature maps.
 For most simulations, we performed 1000 SR steps using 1024 Monte Carlo samples, followed by 500 steps with 4096 samples.
 The first stage allows approaching the ground state at relatively low computational cost, while training with more samples helps the network learn representations of the wave function that generalise better to portions of the Hilbert space that are not sampled~\cite{Westerhout2020}.
-For the $16\times16$ simulations, we allowed more training steps, as variational energies were clearly improving at the end of this protocol.

 Our best variational energies are summarised in Table~\ref{tab: square GS}.
-In all experiments, the converged variational energies come very close to the best ones currently available in the literature~\cite{Nomura2021Dirac-TypeSpectroscopy}, generated by VMC on an ansatz combining many-variable Gutzwiller-projected spinon-mean-field wave functions~\cite{mVMC2019} and restricted Boltzmann machines.
-The computational cost of our simulations are, however, significantly smaller: for $J_2/J_1=0.5$ and the $16\times16$ lattice in particular, our method reached a significantly (about twice the estimated Hamiltonian gap) better energy in approx.\ 300 GPU hours, compared to the approx.\ 60\,000 CPU hours of Ref.~\cite{Nomura2021Dirac-TypeSpectroscopy}.
+In all experiments, the converged variational energies come very close to the best ones currently available in the literature~\cite{Nomura2021Dirac-TypeSpectroscopy}, generated by VMC on an ansatz combining many-variable Gutzwiller-projected spinon-mean-field wave functions~\cite{mVMC2019} and restricted Boltzmann machines (RBMs).
+We achieve the most marked improvements in energy (comparable to the Hamiltonian gap) for the largest, $16\times16$ lattices: While for small systems, a (small) linear combination of projected Slater determinants is an excellent approximation of spin-liquid and VBS ground states, this approximation deteriorates for larger lattices, beyond the expressivity of the RBM correction factors employed by Ref.~\cite{Nomura2021Dirac-TypeSpectroscopy}.
+By contrast, the deep networks used by us are not subject to such a priori limitations.
+Furthermore, the computational cost of our simulations are significantly smaller: for the $16\times16$ lattice in particular, we require approx.\ 300 GPU hours, compared to the approx.\ 60\,000 CPU hours of Ref.~\cite{Nomura2021Dirac-TypeSpectroscopy}.

-Surprisingly, we found that the convergence of our protocol is much more reliable at $J_2/J_1=0.5$, inside the spin liquid phase, than for the valence-bond-solid ground state at $J_2/J_1=0.55$.
-There, the ground state energy estimate for $16\times16$ remained higher than that of Ref.~\cite{Nomura2021Dirac-TypeSpectroscopy} by about four times the estimated Hamiltonian gap.
-To understand the origin of this behaviour, we computed the Marshall-transformed~\cite{marshall1955antiferromagnetism} average sign of our best converged wave functions.
-At $J_2=0.5$, these average signs decay exponentially in system size, as expected on general grounds~\cite{Troyer2005ComputationalSimulations}; at $J_2=0.55$, by contrast, the converged average sign does not decay, but in fact approaches 1 for larger systems.
-This strongly suggests that the ``sign problem'' of neural quantum states, first identified in Refs.~\cite{Westerhout2020,Szabo2020NeuralProblem} and since observed in such ansätze as recurrent neural networks~\cite{Hibat-Allah2020RecurrentWavefunctions}, affects our GCNN ansatz too, albeit to a much lesser degree.